kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(18\) For engines to be used in supersonic aircraft, engine rotor windmilling rotational r.p.m.

-\(d\) In determining the engine performance and operating limitations, the overall limits of accuracy of the engine control system and of the necessary instrumentation as defined in §33.5(a)(6) must be taken into account.
+\(d\) In determining the engine performance and operating limitations, the overall limits of accuracy of the engine control system and of the necessary instrumentation as defined in [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.5   Instruction manual for installing and operating the engine.|§33.5]](a)(6) must be taken into account.

 \[Amdt.
 33-6, 39 FR 35463, Oct.
 1, 1974, as amended by Amdt.
 33-10, 49 FR 6850, Feb.
 23, 1984; Amdt.
 33-11, 51 FR 10346, Mar.
 25, 1986; Amdt.
 33-12, 53 FR 34220, Sept.
 2, 1988; Amdt.
 33-18, 61 FR 31328, June 19, 1996; Amdt.
 33-26, 73 FR 48284, Aug.
 19, 2008; Amdt.
 33-30, 74 FR 45310, Sept.
 2, 2009\]